rensetsu/db.trakt.anitrakt/README.md

 ```

 ## Additional Comment

+### Guessed Slug

+* Slug was guessed based on the English title of the anime from TMDB/Trakt end.
+* If you're unsure about the slug, you can use the `trakt_id` to get the correct
+  slug from the Trakt website.
+It's still works anyhow.
+* Title that is purely numerical will be nulled in the `guessed_slug` to avoid
+  unnecessary clash with Trakt server.
+* Guessed slug **won't work** for movies unless you suffixed `-{year}` to the
+  slug manually.
+For example, if in the guessed slug is `your-name`, you should
+  change it to `your-name-2016` to get the correct movie.
+* Guessed slug generally works for shows, but it might not work for some shows
+  that have a similar name on Trakt.
+Please follow steps mentioned in the above
+  point to get the correct slug, or use the `trakt_id` instead.

+### Additional File

 In `db/` folder, you might encounter some files started with `overwrite_`.
 This
 file contains pure rules from this repo to overwrite the existing data in the database.